Discover the Kornati National Park: A Sailor’s Paradise

 Mooring in the National park is only allowed in the designated bays: Stiniva, Statival, Lupeška, Tomasovac – Suha Punta, Šipnate, Lučica, Kravljačica, Strižnja, Vruje, Gujak, Opat, Smokvica, Ravni Žakan, Lavsa, Piškera – Vela Panitula, Anica on Levrnaka, Podbižanj, and Koromašna.
 You can also moor at one of the two marinas, ACI Marina Piškera or ACI Marina Žut.

 Sailors entering and visiting the National Park Kornati need to get a ticket.
-You can buy an entrance ticket on the spot in National Park, Online, or at Spots of Commission ticket sales.
-Tickets purchased outside the park's premises and at the webshop are cheaper than tickets purchased from the receptionists within the park's premises.
-For more details about restrictions and permissions in National Park, please read carefully on NP Kornati web.
+You can buy an entrance ticket on the spot in the National Park, Online, or at the Commission ticket sales points.
+Tickets purchased outside the park's premises and via the webshop are cheaper than tickets purchased from receptionists on the park's premises.
+For more details about restrictions and permissions in the National Park, please read carefully on the NP Kornati website.

-Besides the natural beauties, in the hidden coves of Kornati, you can enjoy an exceptional gastro experience.
-In Kornati National Park, there are more than 20 top restaurants, where you can taste unique specialties made of homegrown, fresh, delicious ingredients, complimented with great wine and fantastic views.
+Besides the natural beauties, in the hidden coves of Kornati, you can enjoy an exceptional gastronomic experience.
+In Kornati National Park, there are more than 20 top restaurants, where you can taste unique specialties made of homegrown, fresh, delicious ingredients, complemented with great wine and fantastic views.

 Konoba Opat, Core Kornati, Konoba Levranka, and Konoba Šoleta are just some of the Kornati restaurants where you can indulge in a blend of the natural environment and great food.
 All of these restaurants offer yacht moorings in front of the restaurant.
 If you charter a boat in Croatia with our skipper, he will show you all the secret ways to them.